 An 1887 Spanish Renaissance Revival style building, Hotel Alcazar had the largest indoor swimming pool in the world at that time.

+I love how St. Augustine’s food scene takes advantage of its history!
 The hotel is now the Lightner Museum, but the swimming pool has been transformed into Cafe Alcazar for people to enjoy a unique dining experience surrounded by history.

 Travelling Foodie Tip: Get a 10% discount when you bring your Lightner Museum entrance ticket!